 Location and leisure

-For the leisure time, the group can use facilities of the seminar house and take part in excursions to Hannover and Braunschweig.
+For the leisure time, the group can use facilities of the seminar house, the little parc around and take part in excursions to Hannover and Braunschweig.

 Project hosted by

 The Peace Studies Center in Sievershausen (Antikriegswerkstatt Sievershausen) was established in the premises of the Sievershausen Lutheran Church community more than 50 years ago.
-During that time, the Vietnam War escalated.
+During that time, the Vietnam War escalated and the Antikriegswerkstatt was part of a global movement against the war.
 Nowadays there are several buildings, including a guesthouse and the well-known "Anti-War House" with an assembly hall for our events, located in a park-like area along with a church older than 1000 years on the edge of the village.
 The peace center shows through its diverse program, that peace work has political, historical, educational and cultural aspects.
-Throughout the year one can visit exhibitions, author readings, lectures and many cultural events.
+Throughout the year one can visit exhibitions, readings, lectures and many cultural events.
 The peace education offers of the seminar area include teaching units, trainings for school classes and church groups on current and historical topics.